Torah reading: Procedure

-The term "Torah reading" is often used to refer to the entire ceremony of taking the Torah scroll (or scrolls) out of its ark, reading excerpts from the Torah with a special tune, and putting the scroll(s) back in the Ark.
+The term "Torah reading" is often used to refer to the entire ceremony of taking the Torah scroll(s) from the ark, reading excerpts from it to a special tune, and returning the scroll(s) to the ark.

-The Torah scroll is stored in an ornamental cabinet, called a holy ark (aron kodesh), designed specifically for Torah scrolls.
+The Torah scroll is stored in an ornamental cabinet, a Torah ark, designed specifically for scrolls.
 The Holy Ark is usually found in the front of the sanctuary, and is a central element of synagogue architecture.
 When needed for reading, the Torah is removed from the ark by someone chosen for the honor from among the congregants; specific prayers are recited as it is removed.
-The Torah is then carried by the one leading the services to the bimah — a platform or table from which it will be read; further prayers are recited by the congregation while this is done.
+The Torah is then carried by hazzan to the bima, a platform or table from which it will be read.
+The congregation recites further prayers while this is done.

-Ikuv keriah, rarely practiced today, was a procedure by which community members could have their grievances addressed by interfering with the service at the time the Torah was removed from the Ark.
+Ikuv keriah, rarely practiced today, was a procedure by which community members could have their grievances addressed by interfering with the service at the time the Torah was removed from the ark.